missvader/CALCULATOR-APP/README.md

 Calculator App based on Frontend Mentor challenge design.

-* Perform mathematical operatios like addition, substraction, multiplication, and division
+* Perform mathematical operations like addition, substraction, multiplication, and division
 * Size of elements adjust based on device´s screen size
 * User can adjust color theme based on their preference